- Number of A levels required:

 A satisfactory Disclosure and Barring Service check (previously the Criminal Records Bureau check) and ISA registration are required from accepted candidates before registration on the programme.

-International Baccalaureate Diploma: 35-36 points, including one of the following subjects at HL: Biology, Chemistry, Economics, English A1, Geography, History, Mathematics, Physics, Psychology or Social and Cultural Anthropology.
-Theory of Knowledge and Extended Essay points are not considered.
+International Baccalaureate Diploma: minimum 32 points, including one of the following subjects at HL: Biology, Chemistry, Economics, English A1, Geography, History, Mathematics, Physics, Psychology or Social and Cultural Anthropology.
 5 points in each of SL English and Maths if not offered at GCSE or equivalent.

 Standard English language requirements apply